yalindogusahin/yalindogusahin/README.md

 # 🏄‍♂️ Yalın Doğu Şahin
 **`(DevOps/Cloud/Guitarist)`**

 Hello!
 I'm Yalın Doğu Şahin, a DevOps/Cloud engineer who loves jazz music and kite surfing.
 On my GitHub profile, you'll find my work in software development, automation, and system optimization.
+I like developing automation scripts via Python and Ansible.
+You can find some repo's on my github that automates some staff.
 Let's connect and collaborate on innovative projects!

    <p align="left">
       <a href="https://www.youtube.com/channel/UCvoh3ZrbjeIXu6-IbAGwf9w?sub_confirmation=1">